MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-FederatedDomainProof.md

 # Get-FederatedDomainProof

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-FederatedDomainProof cmdlet to generate a cryptographically secure string for the domain used for federated delegation in your Microsoft Exchange Server 2010 organization.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Get-FederatedDomainProof cmdlet to generate a cryptographically secure string for the domain used for federated sharing in your Microsoft Exchange Server 2013 organization.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Get-FederatedDomainProof cmdlet to generate a cryptographically secure string for the domain used for federated sharing in your Exchange organization.